AgoraIO/Voice-Call-for-Mobile-Gaming/Advanced-Voice-Call-for-Gaming/Spacewar-with-AMG-Voice-SDK-Unity/README.md

 ---|---
 `libs/Android/`|`Assets/Plugins/Android/`
 `libs/iOS/`|`Assets/Plugins/iOS/`
-`libs/Scripts/AgoraGamingSDK/`|`Assets/Scripts/AgoraGamingSDK/`
+`libs/Scripts/AgoraGamingSDK/`|`Assets/AgoraGamingSDK/`

 4. Open the project in Unity and run the sample application.
+You may have to remove the mainTemplate.gradle file to get the project to run in Android.
+Navigate to Assets -> Plugins -> Android and delete the mainTemplate.gradle file

 ## Resources
 - A detailed code walkthrough for this sample is available in [Steps to Create this Sample](./guide.md).